nikhiljsk/learn_go/README.md

 # ENVS related to private
 go env GOPRIVATE
 go env -w GOPRIVATE="github.ibm.com"

+# To generate documentation from a package
+go doc <packge>.<symb>.<method>
+(or)
+# Localhost server
+godoc -http=:6060
+godoc <package> <method> # Only the docs godoc -src <pcakge> <method> # Shows the source declaration

+go ./...
+# You can also just paste the url of your go source code in godoc.org
+# and then it is cached, you can refetch it.

+go fmt # Formats code
+go vet # Reports suspicious constructs golint # Suggests style mistakes

+go test -v -bench .
+go tool cover -html=cover.out -o=cover.html
 ```

 - GOROOT contains the binary exec file of go